perlahjartardottir/Fraunhofer/README.md

 <a name='mysql-guide'>MySQL setup guide</a>
 -------------------------------------------
 After both the MySQL community server and MySQL workbench have been installed you can set up a connection to a new database.<br> To allow MySQL connections on OSX, go to system preferences and search for MySQL.
 From there it is possible to start a connection.
-To fill this database with the same data as is on the real running Fraunhofer database take the newest database dump (at the time writing it is stored on the shared drive under Eysteinn Gunnlaugsson.
+To fill this database with the same data as is on the real running Fraunhofer database take the newest database dump (at the time writing it is stored on the shared drive under Perla Osk Hjartardottir.
 File name 'Dump + date created') and import it to a new server.
 You might need to add ```USE Fraunhofer;``` to the top of the file if you get an error saying that this database does not exists (see picture 5).
 You can now play around with this database to get to know the system without it having any effect on the real running database.
+If you want to start a new database with only the structure and without any data you can use the structure dump file 'StructureOnlyDump + date created'.

 <strong>While developing I highly recommend testing everything on a mock database before saving the changes to the source code for the project.</strong>